juxor/afaq/markdown/biblio.md

 **Orwell in Spain**, Penguin Books, London, 2001.

 **Inside the Whale and Other Essays**, Penguin Books, Harmondsworth, 1986.

+Pagano, U. and Rowthorn, R. E. (eds.), **Democracy and Efficiency in Economic Enterprises**, Routledge, London, 1996.

 Palley, Thomas I., **Plenty of Nothing: The Downsizing of the American Dream and the case for Structural Keynesian**, Princeton University Press,